comicrelief/behat-tools/Readme.md

 Release types should be defined in the initial line of the commit message as either a `patch`, `minor` or `major` release.

-For reference please refer to the pull request template.
+For reference on how the pull request should look please refer to the pull request template.